 The Audit and Risk Committee comprises of three non-executive directors, a majority of whom are independent.
 The Chairperson of the Committee is Anne McDonald, an independent non-executive director.
-The functions of the Audit and Risk Committee are clearly defined in the Company's Audit and Risk Committee Charter which includes responsibility for:
+As the Chairperson of the Audit and Risk Committee is also Co-Chairperson of the Board, it is recognised that the Company does not fully meet the ASX Corporate Governance Council's recommendations at this time.